Gabriu/memory-game/README.md

 ## Contributing

-Here is the [starter code](https://github.com/udacity/fend-project-memory-game) made by Udacity.
+Here is the [starter code](https://github.com/udacity/fend-project-memory-game) made by Udacity and the example picture of my Memory game.

 ![Demo version](./img/demo.jpg)